grazianomita/machine_learning_interpretability_papers/README.md

-# Model-Interpretability
+# Model Interpretability
 This is a public collection of papers related to machine learning model interpretability.
+The concept of interpretability is so wide that is very hard to build an exhaustive list of papers.
+Thus, the works reported here are just a small subset of what has been done in the field, and refers to sub-areas of model interpretability.

 ## Association Rule Mining